 Our learners

-Watch the recording of our MSt in Writing for Performance Information Session from our Master's Open Week 2024.
+Watch the information session on the MSt in Writing for Performance from our Master's Open Week 2024.

 Who is the course designed for?